TosbackCgusBridge-Bot/CGUs-versions/Godaddy/Privacy Policy.md

 We also partner with third parties to manage our advertising on other websites.
 Our third party partners may use technologies such as cookies to gather information about your activities on this Site and other websites in order to provide you with advertising based upon your browsing activities and interests, and to measure advertising effectiveness.
 If you wish to not have this information used for the purpose of serving you with targeted ads, you may opt out by clicking here.

 We also use a tool called TruEffect to place a cookie on our behalf.
 This cookie collects anonymous data that helps us conduct targeted advertising and improve the performance of our advertising on other websites.
-To opt-out of our use of TruEffect, click here.
+To opt-out of our use of TruEffect, click here (or if located in the European Union, click here).

 Please note that opting out of targeted advertisements does not completely opt you out of being served with ads.
 You will continue to receive generic ads.